LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 Now about large n....

 .. index::
-   double: big oh; order of n
+   big oh; order of n
+   order of n

 With loops we can make programs run for a long time.
 The time taken becomes an issue.
 In this case we go though the loop